 SUDS Hotel Outreach

-This project is an outreach to the local hospitality industry and to girls and boys being exploited at these locations.
-We know that hospitality companies value quality care, service, and safety, which is why we want to partner with them to eradicate sex trafficking from their hotels.
+This project is an outreach to the local hospitality industry and girls and boys being exploited at these locations.
+We know hospitality companies value quality care, service, and safety, so we want to partner with them to eradicate sex trafficking from their hotels.
 During our annual SUDS Outreach, teams of volunteers take the following items to area hotels:

 - Posters of missing children